jonas208/GradValley.jl/docs/src/tutorials_and_examples.md

 files = readdir(data_directory)
 dataset_size = length(files) # aka number of files/images

-dtype = Float64 # Float64 is heavily recommend here, we can switch to Float32 for training any way image_size = 64
+dtype = Float64 # Float64 is heavily recommended here, we can switch to Float32 for training any way image_size = 64
 batch_size = 128